 When archaeologists in the future delve through the rubble that 2021 has left behind, we wonder what they'll make of all the Funko Pop! figures.
 Since its inception in 1998, Washington toy company Funko has released something in the region of 20,000 products, with an early emphasis on Wacky Wobbler bobblehead dolls being surpassed by the huge success of their Pop!
 Vinyl figures.

 These allegedly cute figures are now an enormous business - in 2018, Pop!
-Vinyl toys generated over $600m in income for the parent company - with musicians including Alice Cooper, Elton John, Billy Idol, Iggy Pop and Kurt Cobain having their official likenesses rendered in highly desirable polyvinyl chloride form.
+Vinyl toys generated over $600m in income for the parent company - with musicians including Alice Cooper (opens in new tab), Elton John (opens in new tab), Billy Idol (opens in new tab), Iggy Pop (opens in new tab) and Kurt Cobain (opens in new tab) having their official likenesses rendered in highly desirable polyvinyl chloride form.

 Now, after releasing an Ozzy Osbourne Pop!
-Vinyl figure and adding to their Funko Pop Albums series with a Black Sabbath Album release late last year, Funko have taken another step towards collectable toy immortality by unleashing a figure celebrating the 40th anniversary of Ozzy Osbourne's Diary Of A Madman.
+Vinyl figure (opens in new tab) and adding to their Funko Pop Albums series with a Black Sabbath Album (opens in new tab) release late last year, Funko have taken another step towards collectable toy immortality by unleashing a figure celebrating the 40th anniversary of Ozzy Osbourne's Diary Of A Madman (opens in new tab).

 "Never forget where it started," exclaim the manufacturers, "or the journey that unfolded along the way, by collecting this special Pop!
 Album of Diary of a Madman which features a Pop!
 Ozzy Osbourne (as he's seen on the album's cover) and the album cover art packaged together in a protective case that can be hung on a wall.